HighnessAtharva/Blog/content/posts/personal/Book Quotes/The Best Quotes from H.P. Lovecraft.md

     image: blog/quotes/lovecraft.jpg
     alt: "H.P.
 Lovecraft"
     caption: "The horror from the mind of H.P.
 Lovecraft"
+description: "Favorite Quotes from the mind of H.P.
+Lovecraft.
+Everything from Eldritch Monsters to the Necronomicon, we have them all."
 tags: ["Book Quotes", "Science Fiction"]
 ---